mulle-nat-stash/mulle-bootstrap/tutorial/README.md

 ```

 At that point a `.bootstrap` will be created with some default
 content.
-Take the option to edit **gists** and you should be in an editor
+Take the option to edit **gits** and you should be in an editor
 seeing:

 ```shell